Johan Bolmsjö's GNU Emacs Configuration

 3.4.
 Go Programming Language Mode

-Install the Go programming language toolchain as instructed on https://go.dev/dl/
+Install the Go programming language toolchain as instructed on https://go.dev/dl/ or upgrade with the following commands:

 go install golang.org/x/tools/gopls@latest go install golang.org/x/tools/cmd/goimports@latest go install golang.org/x/tools/cmd/gorename@latest go install github.com/rogpeppe/godef@latest